igoriokas/web-crawler/README.md

 - File write errors (e.g., `FileNotFoundError`, disk full)

 These simulations help verify that retries, fallbacks, and logging behave correctly under failure conditions.

-## UI
-some explanations about the UI ...

 ## Limitations